Electric polarization and magnetization in metals: Single-particle density matrix

-We here restrict our study to crystals for which the Hilbert bundle associated with \textit{any} set of isolated energy bands is globally trivializable.
-Thus, if the Fermi energy is taken to coincide with the lower (blue) dashed line of Fig.~\ref{Figure:SmoothFrame}, then there are initially $N$ partly occupied energy bands that are isolated from the completely unoccupied bands and $U(\boldsymbol{k})$ will take block diagonal form, with the ``upper left'' block being $N\times N$ dimensional.
-This will affect the properties of any quantities involving $U(\boldsymbol{k})$, including the $\mathcal{W}^a(\boldsymbol{k})$ defined below.
-If the Fermi energy is taken to coincide with the upper (red) dashed line of Fig.~\ref{Figure:SmoothFrame}, then the valence bundle -- for a band insulator, this is the Hilbert bundle over $\text{BZ}$ with fiber at each $\boldsymbol{k}\in\text{BZ}$ being the Hilbert space spanned by the occupied energy eigenvectors identified with that $\boldsymbol{k}$ in the zero temperature ground state -- is taken to be globally trivializable and we will classify this as a ``trivial'' insulator \footnote{It immediately follows that the analogous Hilbert bundle constructed using the eigenvectors associated with the conduction bands is also trivial.}.
+We here restrict our study to crystals for which the Hilbert bundle associated with \textit{any} set of isolated energy bands is globally trivial.
+Taking there to be an energy gap between bands $N$ and $N+1$, $U(\boldsymbol{k})$ can always be taken of block diagonal form with the ``upper left'' block being $N\times N$ dimensional.
+If the Fermi energy lies in that gap -- for example, if $E_F$ coincides with the upper (red) dashed line of Fig.~\ref{Figure:SmoothFrame} -- then we will classify the material as a ``trivial'' insulator, and at each $\boldsymbol{k}$ the $U(\boldsymbol{k})$ acts on the occupied and unoccupied states $\ket{n\boldsymbol{k}}$ separately.
+On the other hand, if the Fermi energy lies below that gap -- for example, if $E_F$ coincides with the lower (blue) dashed line of Fig.~\ref{Figure:SmoothFrame} -- then at each $\boldsymbol{k}$ the $U(\boldsymbol{k})$ acts on the states $\ket{n\boldsymbol{k}}$ associated with the $N$ partly occupied energy bands separate from the remaining unoccupied states.